We’re here to talk about the popular kids’ TV show, Bluey. There’s so much to say about this unique Australian cartoon.

 You can also watch Bluey episodes on the BBC website.

 If you’re concerned that it might now be a good show for your child, you can always watch one of the episodes on your own first.
-(You might find yourself watching an episode or two more than you anticipated, like we did!)
+(You might find yourself watching an episode or two more than you anticipated as we did!)

 If you’ve seen Bluey before and you’ve already got an opinion on it, feel free to share it in a comment below!